aem-design/aem.design/_manual/060-conventions.md

 ## ClientLibs Convention - CSS

-When writing CSS ensure that component Styles are added under component namespace.
+When writing CSS ensure that component Styles are added under a component namespace.
 Here is an example

 ```javascript
 [component] .<component name> {